Blogpost · February 27, 2026

 Introduction

-This post explains how PEFT methods work, when to use them, and how they compare to traditional fine-tuning and retrieval-augmented generation (RAG).
+This article explains how the most popular PEFT methods work — LoRA, QLoRA, and adapter-based tuning — when to use them, and how they compare to RAG (retrieval-augmented generation).

 The Problem with Full Fine-Tuning